Tapao-NonSen/message-board/README.md

 # message-board
-A interactive message board for leave a message in events
+A interactive message board for leave a message in events including upload image, Treasure Hunt Scoreboard from google sheet Don't forget to create the `uploads` folder

 # .env
 ```